Steel Spider: Powers and abilities

 Ollie Osnick has no superpowers, but he is a gifted inventor with a genius-level intellect.
 His suit has mechanical spider legs as well as gauntlets that contain a grappling hook launcher and pepper spray blasters.

 Other versions

 Steel Spider in the MC2 timeline.

-A possible future variant of Ollie Osnick / Steel Spider appears in the MC2 story Spider-Girl #32.
+A possible future version of Ollie Osnick / Steel Spider appears in the MC2 story Spider-Girl #32.
 Having retained the use of the Steel Spider identity, he modifies his suit into a powerful exoskeleton and becomes a highly respected superhero.
 However, his wife leaves him, leading to him taking out his frustrations on criminals.
 After helping Spider-Girl and American Dream defeat the Sons of the Serpent, Osnick reforms and sets about rebuilding his personal life.